Fire Science Student Resources, Scholarships, and Support Services

 It’s important that fire science students take advantage of university student support centers and services before entering the workforce in order to make meaningful connections to professionals in their local area or wherever they wish to pursue a career.
 Fire science programs provide you with access to professors and advisors who have relationships with local firehouses, municipal fire companies, and junior firefighter leagues to help you transition from school into a full-time career.
 In addition to working directly with academic advising centers on-campus and online, schools provide fire science students with access to supportive professionals in financial aid and career services offices.
 While you might not attend one of these schools, here are two fire science programs with excellent student support resources that will give you an idea of what to look for.

 Purdue University Global

 Articles, Videos, Books and Podcasts for Fire Science Students and Professionals

-Public Service Degrees: STEPS Guidebook What Can You Do with a Fire Science Degree For prospective and current fire science students who want a detailed look at what types of jobs are available for degree holders in this area, this is a valuable resource.
-The STEPS guidebook gives you an inside look at what careers are accessible to learners with an associate, bachelor, or master’s degrees in fire science.
+Public Service Degrees: STEPS Guidebook What Can You Do with a Fire Science Degree For prospective and current fire science students who want a detailed look at the types of jobs available for degree holders in the fire science field, this is a valuable resource.
+The STEPS guidebook gives you an inside look at the careers accessible to graduates with associate, bachelor’s, and master’s degrees in fire science.